 Once you’ve told everyone and made a plan, let some trusted people in your life know what’s going on—even if you don’t go into the details—and ask them to keep an eye out for any signs of distress from members of your family, especially children.
 This will ensure that there is plenty of support around your child during a time when they need it.

 As you make this difficult transition, we’re here to help support you legally, to advise you on what steps you need to take to reduce your debt, to ease payments, and other tactics that can help make things easier.

 Call us at 1-800-LA-FIRMA.
 We are ready to take your calls Monday to Friday.
-Or, you can book your free consultation here now and we’ll get back to you right away.
+Or, you can book your free consultation by clicking below.